-Your parents may have told you not to inhale your food, and for good reason: Not only can eating quickly give you a stomachache, but it can also make you swallow air.
+You may have heard people say not to inhale your food, and there’s a good reason for this: Not only can eating quickly give you a stomachache, but it can also make you swallow air.

 Protein shakes are no exception here.
 The more air you swallow, the more you’ll have gas.

-Protein farts are more of an inconvenience than they are dangerous.
+Protein farts are more of an inconvenience than a danger.

-If you continue to experience flatulence despite dietary changes, you may want to see a doctor.
-They can rule out other digestive conditions, such as lactose intolerance, celiac disease, and inflammatory bowel disease.
+If you continue to experience flatulence despite dietary changes, you may want to contact a doctor.
+They can rule out other digestive conditions, such as lactose intolerance, celiac disease, and inflammatory bowel disease (IBD).

 The additives used in protein powder may cause flatulence in some individuals.
 If excessive farting is becoming a problem, you can try correcting this issue by decreasing your intake of protein powder or trying a different type of supplement.

 Contact a doctor if you continue to have issues with intestinal gas.